bingson/WinGolems/Readme.md

 # WinGolems

-Paraphrasing some of Michael Nielsen's [writings on Tools for Thought ](https://michaelnielsen.org/), an innovative computer interface is one that makes it easier to complete common tasks and produce useful insights/work that would otherwise be more difficult or impossible to accompish.
-Because mastering an interface involves internalizing its component objects and operations, an interface designer has the ability to introduce entirely new elements of cognition that enable new modes of thought.
+Paraphrasing some of Michael Nielsen's [writings on Tools for Thought ](https://michaelnielsen.org/), an innovative computer interface is one that makes it easier to complete common tasks and produce useful insights/work that would be more difficult or impossible to accompish otherwise.
+Because mastering an interface involves internalizing its component objects and operations, an interface designer has the power to introduce entirely new elements of cognition enabling new modes of thought.

-WinGolems is a collection of templates, automation and enhancement scripts (aka. golems) written in Autohotkey.
+WinGolems is a collection of templates and functions written in Autohotkey.

 http://cognitivemedium.com/tat/index.html